veganaize/closure-compiler/Flags-and-Options.md

 Specifies format for error messages\.

 **--extra_annotation_name VAL**
-A whitelist of tag names in JSDoc\.
+A allowlist of tag names in JSDoc\.
 You may specify multiple

 **--hide_warnings_for VAL**
 If specified, files whose path contains this string will have their warnings hidden\.
 You may specify multiple\.